albertsun/huginn-newsroom-scenarios/README.md

 # Huginn for Newsrooms

+[Huginn](https://github.com/cantino/huginn/) is a system for building agents that can automate many common web tasks.
+Think of it as an open source, more flexible version of IFTTT or a successor to Yahoo Pipes.
+It can let users quickly create simple bots or schedule and repeat routine tasks.

+At The New York Times we've been [using it](https://source.opennews.org/en-US/articles/open-source-bot-factory/) for a few years to automate a variety of routine tasks.
+A few tasks it could be used for: monitor a webpage and alert you when it changes; alert a Slack channel when the lead story on the homepage is changed; email a reporter when their story is published by the CMS; regularly scrape a database and save it's results; and more.

 ## How to Install

 If you don't already have an instance of Huginn you can use, the easiest way to deploy is with the one-click [Heroku installer](https://github.com/cantino/huginn/#heroku).